-1 MPI_Datatype recvtype, MPI_Comm comm) 2 3 MPI_ALLGATHERV(SENDBUF, SENDCOUNT, SENDTYPE, RECVBUF, RECVCOUNTS, DISPLS, 4 RECVTYPE, COMM, IERROR) 5 <type> SENDBUF(), RECVBUF() INTEGER SENDCOUNT, SENDTYPE, RECVCOUNTS(), DISPLS(), RECVTYPE, COMM,</type> 6 7 IERROR 8 void MPI::Comm::Allgatherv(const void sendbuf, int sendcount, const 9 MPI::Datatype& sendtype, void recvbuf, 10 11 const int recvcounts[], const int displs[], const MDL.
-Detector of constant = 0 12 const MPI::Datatype& recvtype) const = 0 13 MPI_ALLGATHERV can be thought of as MPI_GATHERV, but where all processes re- ceive the result, instead of just the root.
-The block of data sent from the j-th process is 14 15 received by every process and placed in the j-th block of the buffer recvbuf.
-These blocks 16 need not all be the same size.
-17 The type signature associated with sendcount, sendtype, at process j must be equal to 18 19 the type signature associated with recvcounts[j], recvtype at any other process.
-If comm is an intracommunicator, the outcome is as if all processes executed calls to 20 MPI_GATHERV(sendbuf,sendcount,sendtype,recvbuf,recvcounts,displs, 21 22 recvtype,root,comm), 23 for $root = 0$,, n-1.
-The rules for correct usage of MPI_ALLGATHERV are easily found from the corresponding rules for MPI_GATHERV.
-24 The "in place" option for intracommunicators is specified by passing the value 25 26 MPI_IN_PLACE to the argument sendbuf at all processes. sendcount and sendtype are ignored.
-27 Then the input data of each process is assumed to be in the area where that process would receive its own contribution to the receive buffer.
-28 If comm is an intercommunicator, then each process in group A contributes a data 29 30 item; these items are concatenated and the result is stored at each process in group B. 31 Conversely the concatenation of the contributions of the processes in group B is stored at each process in group A .
-The cond buffer arguments in group A must be consistent with 32 each process in group A. The send buffer arguments in group A must be consistent with the receive buffer arguments in group B, and vice versa.
-33 34 35 5.7.1 Examples using MPI_ALLGATHER, MPI_ALLGATHERV 36 The examples in this section use intracommunicators.
-37 38 Example 5.14 The all-gather version of Example 5.2.
-Using MPI_ALLGATHER, we will 39 gather 100 ints from every process in the group to every process.
-40 MPI_Comm comm; 41 42 int gsize,sendarray[100]; int rbuf; 43 ···· 44 MPI_Comm_size(comm, &gsize); 45 46 rbuf = (int )malloc(gsize100sizeof(int)); MPI_Allgather(sendarray, 100, MPI_INT, rbuf, 100, MPI_INT, comm); 40 47 48 After the call, every process has the group-wide concatenation of the sets of data.
+1 MPI_Datatype recvtype, MPI_Comm comm) 2 3 MPI_ALLGATHERV(SENDBUF, SENDCOUNT, SENDTYPE, RECVBUF, RECVCOUNTS, DISPLS, 4 RECVTYPE, COMM, IERROR) 5 <type> SENDBUF(), RECVBUF() INTEGER SENDCOUNT, SENDTYPE, RECVCOUNTS(), DISPLS(), RECVTYPE, COMM,</type> 6 7 IERROR 8 void MPI::Comm::Allgatherv(const void sendbuf, int sendcount, const 9 MPI::Datatype& sendtype, void recvbuf, 10 11 const int recvcounts[], const int displs[], 12 const MPI::Datatype& recvtype) const = 0 13 MPI_ALLGATHERV can be thought of as MPI_GATHERV, but where all processes re- 14 ceive the result, instead of just the root.
+The block of data sent from the j-th process is received by every process and placed in the j-th block of the buffer recvbuf .
+These blocks 15 16 need not all be the same size.
+17 The type signature associated with sendcount, sendtype, at process j must be equal to 18 the type signature associated with recvcounts[j], recvtype at any other process.
+If comm is an intracommunicator, the outcome is as if all processes executed calls to 19 20 MPI_GATHERV(sendbuf, sendcount, sendtype, recvbuf, recvcounts, displs, 21 recvtype,root,comm), 22 for root = 0 ,, n-1.
+The rules for correct usage of MPI_ALLGATHERV are easily 23 24 found from the corresponding rules for MPI_GATHERV.
+25 The "in place" option for intracommunicators is specified by passing the value MPI_IN_PLACE to the argument sendbuf at all processes. sendcount and sendtype are ignored.
+26 Then the input data of each process is assumed to be in the area where that process would 27 28 receive its own contribution to the receive buffer.
+29 If comm is an intercommunicator, then each process in group A contributes a data 30 item; these items are concatenated and the result is stored at each process in group B. Conversely the concatenation of the contributions of the processes in group B is stored at 31 each process in group A. The send buffer arguments in group A must be consistent with 32 33 the receive buffer arguments in group B, and vice versa.
+34 35 5.7.1 Examples using MPI_ALLGATHER, MPI_ALLGATHERV 36 The examples in this section use intracommunicators.
+37 Example 5.14 The all-gather version of Example 5.2.
+Using MPI_ALLGATHER, we will 38 39 gather 100 ints from every process in the group to every process.
+40 MPI_Comm comm; 41 int gsize,sendarray[100]; int unbufu 42 43 int rbuf; 44 MPI_Comm_size(comm, &gsize); 45 rbuf = (int )malloc(gsize100sizeof(int)); 46 47 MPI_Allgather(sendarray, 100, MPI_INT, rbuf, 100, MPI_INT, comm); 48 After the call, every process has the group-wide concatenation of the sets of data.